cake-tech/cakewallet-guides/docs/tutorials/mobile-hardening.md

 * **[Cake Wallet](https://cakewallet.com) and/or [Monero.com](https://monero.com)**.
 Obviously :)
 * **[Orbot](https://guardianproject.info/apps/org.torproject.android/)**.
 This is your mobile gateway to Tor.
+* **[InviZible Pro](https://invizible.net)** (Android only).
+This is an alternative to Orbot that will automatically handle Tor/onion connections and clearnet connections simultaneously.
 * **VPN**.
 You may wish to use a VPN.
 Choose one recommended by [Privacy Guides](https://www.privacyguides.org/en/vpn/).
 Pay with XMR.
 VPNs have [limitations](https://www.consumerreports.org/vpn-services/vpn-testing-poor-privacy-security-hyperbolic-claims-a1103787639/).

 You can install apps from your phone's respective app store or from their APKs.